J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 - The _first term_ is the transformation for a type $(1,1)$ tensor, but the _latter term_ is extra
 - Hence, this object is _not a tensor_

+- The second term is due to _change in the basis vector_
 ### Covariant derivative of a vector
 - One must create a _covariant derivative_ with the properties:
 	- For a type $(k,l)$ tensor $\tenscom{T}{\mu_1\dots\mu_k}{\nu_1\dots\nu_l}$, the covariant derivative $\nabla_\lambda \tenscom{T}{\mu_1\dots\mu_k}{\nu_1\dots\nu_l}$ must be a _type_ $(k,l+1)$ tensor